Skip to main content

 What You Can Do

-1. 1Document every change to your job duties, reporting structure, schedule, access, compensation, or working conditions with specific dates.
+1. 1Documenting every change to your job duties, reporting structure, schedule, access, compensation, or working conditions with specific dates creates an evidentiary record of the cumulative effect.

-2. 2Compare your current role to your employment contract or job description to identify material differences.
+2. 2Comparing your current role to your employment contract or job description preserves evidence of material differences between what you agreed to and what is actually occurring.

-3. 3Note whether the changes coincide with a protected activity (complaint, accommodation request).
+3. 3Noting whether changes coincide with a protected activity (complaint, accommodation request) establishes potential temporal proximity to protected conduct.

 Warning Signs